rust-lang/book/nostarch/chapter20.md

 generate code to create a vector containing the specified elements.

-To learn more about how to write macros, consult the online documentation or other resources, such as “The Little Book of Rust Macros” at *https://veykril.github.io/tlborm* started by Daniel Keep and continued by Lukas Wirth.
+To learn more about how to write macros, consult the online documentation or other resources, such as “The Little Book of Rust Macros” at *https://veykril.github.io/tlborm/* started by Daniel Keep and continued by Lukas Wirth.

 ### Procedural Macros for Generating Code from Attributes

-The second form of macros is the procedural macro, which acts more like a function (and is a type of procedure). *Procedural macros* accept some code as an input, operate on that code, and produce some code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.
-The three kinds of procedural macros are custom `derive`, attribute-like, and function-like, and all work in a similar fashion.
+The second form of macros is the *procedural macro*, which acts more like a function (and is a type of procedure).
+Procedural macros accept some code as an input, operate on that code, and produce some code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.
+The three kinds of procedural macros are custom derive, attribute-like, and function-like, and all work in a similar fashion.

 When creating procedural macros, the definitions must reside in their own crate with a special crate type.
 This is for complex technical reasons that we hope to eliminate in the future.
-In Listing 19-29, we show how to define a procedural macro, where `some_attribute` is a placeholder for using a specific macro variety.
+In Listing 20-30, we show how to define a procedural macro, where `some_attribute` is a placeholder for using a specific macro variety.

-Filename: src/lib.rs
+src/lib.rs

 ```
-use proc_macro::TokenStream;
+use proc_macro;

 #[some_attribute]
 pub fn some_name(input: TokenStream) -> TokenStream {
 }
 ```

-Listing 19-29: An example of defining a procedural macro
+Listing 20-30: An example of defining a procedural macro

 The function that defines a procedural macro takes a `TokenStream` as an input and produces a `TokenStream` as an output.
 The `TokenStream` type is defined by